 Have you noticed recently that your AWS Lambda invocation requests are getting throttled?
 If so, your Lambda functions are probably not running as designed.
-Let’s examine the possible causes and solutions to poor Lambda performance.
+Let’s examine the possible causes of and solutions to poor Lambda performance.

-Lambda Concurrency Limit
+AWS Lambda Concurrency Limits

 Each region in your AWS account has a Lambda concurrency limit.
 The concurrency limit determines how many function invocations can run simultaneously in one region.
 The limit applies to all functions in the same region and is set to 1000 by default.